kasir-barati/html-css/29-collaborate-with-uiux-designer/README.md

    2. Placing finer details in each section.
 2. Trying to style our HTML doc, and if needed adjusting our HTML doc.

+> [!TIP]
+>
+> `display` CSS property cannot have animation.
+As such our mobile menu does not have one.
+But if you are interested in knowing how you can simulate it you can look at [this Stackoverflow Q&A](https://stackoverflow.com/a/38772750/8784518).

 # YouTube & Aparat

 - HTML part: